 These Christian meetings will generally take place over two weeks.
 Every member will be phoned and asked to participate.
 Individual home meetings can be located in different parts of the parish, on various days, times, and aimed at specific age groups, whether youth, seniors, homemakers, or business people.
 After the Christian Meetings Series, the steering group will assess the campaign results and plan a future follow-up strategy. ✞

 This day-long series of Sunday School ministry seminars provide resources in theory and practice and includes many free sermon illustrations.
 The whole course is available as a free video series beginning at Sunday School Basic Training Video 1.
-This series offers a new and very effective way of organizing the Sunday School using parents as teachers and assistant teachers.
-The seminars are designed to lead your Sunday School parents and staff through an analysis of their work with children.
-The seminars can be a major step in the flowering of a dynamic, vital and growing children's ministry.
+This series offers a new and effective way of organizing the Sunday School using parents as teachers and assistant teachers.
+The workshops help lead your Sunday School parents and staff by analyzing their work with children.
+The seminars can be a significant step in flowering a dynamic, vital, and growing children's ministry.
 This Sunday School Discussions material seeks to fill the gap left by many Public School Systems in Religious Education.
-It is not a curriculum in itself but endeavors to help you get the most out of your own chosen one.
+It is not a curriculum in itself but endeavors to help you get the most out of your chosen one.
 The day program may look like this.
 1 INTRODUCTION

 2 BASIC PRINCIPLES Questionnaire.
 Why Teach Sunday School?
 Basic Principles.
 The Aim of Our Work.
 Discussion.

 3 THE WHOLE CHILD Meditation.
 Relationship Building.
 The Child's Reaction.
 The Growth Spiral.
 The Teacher's Influence.
 Developmental Goals.
 Our Approach.
 Discussion.